-The Leadership Team is the primary governing body of the California Afterschool Network.
+The Leadership Team is the primary leadership body of the California Afterschool Network.
 The Leadership Team includes at least 16, but no more than 23 CAN Leaders, including 2 Ex-officio leaders.
 Leaders serve for up to two, three-year terms.
-CAN's Leadership Team consists of field interest holders that guide all aspects of CAN's work including its strategy, procurement and use of resources, Leadership Team Committee and Action Team operations, as well as Executive Director support.
-Leaders serve on one of CAN's Leadership Team Committees (Strategy, Finance, or Leadership Development).
-While providing leadership over all aspects of CAN's work, Leaders do not hold the duty of a trustee.
+CAN's Leadership Team consists of field interest holders that guide all aspects of CAN's work including its strategy, procurement and use of resources, Action Team operations, and Executive Director support.
+Leaders advise all aspects of CAN's work, Leaders do not hold the duty of a trustee.